thebeaverhead/react-modal-login/README.md

   - `loginLabel` |_string_| - text of login label
   - `registerLabel` |_string_| - text of register label

+### Common problems

+1. `Uncaught ReferenceError: FB is not defined` or `Cannot read property 'auth2' of undefined`.
+   This is because this component initializes the Facebook and Google on componentDidUpdate checking whether the `visible` prop has changed.
+If you set `visible={true}` then the component will not initialize.
+   This happens to prevent initialization of FB and Google login code on page load.
+To solve this, you can eg. `visible={this.state.visible}` and set `visible` state on `componentDidMount`.

 ### Notes

 **Social buttons API**